 Four hours.
 Prerequisites: THE 1213 and THE 2210 or permission of the instructor.
-This course will study the theories and techniques of acting for the camera and the digital film editing process.
-Auditioning, performing, and filming procedures for commercial, industrial, television, and film will be discussed and explored on camera.
-Students will demonstrate proficiency in creating a role for the camera through script analysis, and proficiency in on camera acting techniques and the film production process through story boarding, rehearsing, filming, and editing performance projects.
+This course studies the theories and techniques of acting for the camera and the digital film editing process.
+Auditioning, performing, and filming procedures for commercial, industrial, television, and film are discussed and explored on camera.
+Students demonstrate proficiency in creating a role for the camera through script analysis, and proficiency in on camera acting techniques and the film production process through story boarding, rehearsing, filming, and editing performance projects.